-- 4.3 The University is committed to ensuring that the Appeal is dealt with independently and without bias.
+- 4.4 The University is committed to ensuring that the Appeal is dealt with independently and without bias.
 The decision maker at each stage will be a different person, thus ensuring independence and the removal of the perception that any bias may have occurred.
-However, staff who have been involved at earlier stages may be required to provide evidence and information relating to the case. - 4.4 The University will deal with all Appeals in a timely manner and will ensure that students (and recent graduates) are communicated to with regards their case on a regular basis.
-Where the University needs to go outside of the timelines stipulated in this policy and procedure (e.g., due to staff sickness or the complexity of a case) this will be communicated to the student in a timely manner. - 4.5 Where a student has exceptional circumstances, the processes set out in this document can be delayed at any point upon a student's request, otherwise normal timeframes apply.
-Any request is expected to be supported by verifiable evidence. - 4.6 When reaching an outcome, the University will check to ensure it has properly applied its policies and procedures, and whether it has acted reasonably and fairly at all stages.
+However, staff who have been involved at earlier stages may be required to provide evidence and information relating to the case. - 4.5 The University will deal with all Appeals in a timely manner and will ensure that students (and recent graduates) are communicated to with regards their case on a regular basis.
+Where the University needs to go outside of the timelines stipulated in this policy and procedure (e.g., due to staff sickness or the complexity of a case) this will be communicated to the student in a timely manner. - 4.6 Where a student has exceptional circumstances, the processes set out in this document can be delayed at any point upon a student's request, otherwise the normal timeframes apply.
+Any request is expected to be supported by verifiable evidence. - 4.7 When reaching an outcome, the University will check to ensure it has properly applied its policies and procedures, and whether it has acted reasonably and fairly at all stages.
 Where an Appeal is upheld, the University will seek to correct any mistakes or misunderstandings and will take any other action as appropriate.
-Where an Appeal is not upheld the reasons for the decision will be provided. - 4.6 If the student wishes to make a Complaint at the same time as an Appeal, both will be dealt with concurrently.
-If this is not practicable, the Complaint will be dealt with under 11F Student Complaints: Policy and Procedure before the Appeal is considered. - 4.7 Where a student is also subject to a University procedure whilst pursuing an Academic Appeal, such as (but not limited to) Fitness to Practice/Study or a Disciplinary Procedure, the University will determine which Procedure takes precedence.
-The student will be kept informed at all stages. - 4.8 This document is an internal procedure and is not a legal process.
+Where an Appeal is not upheld the reasons for the decision will be provided. - 4.8 Where an Appeal is bought by a group of students is upheld, the University will consider whether it is fair to extend any remedy to other students affected by the same issue(s) even if they have not raised an issue with the University. - 4.9 If the student wishes to make a Complaint at the same time as an Appeal, both will be dealt with concurrently.
+If this is not practicable, the Complaint will be dealt with under 11F Student Complaints: Policy and Procedure before the Appeal is considered. - 4.10 Where a student is also subject to a University procedure (whilst pursuing an Academic Appeal) such as (but not limited to) Fitness to Practice/Study or a Disciplinary Procedure, the University will determine which Procedure takes precedence.
+The student will be kept informed at all stages. - 4.11 This document is an internal procedure and is not a legal process.
 The University strongly advises students to use the services of the SUBU Advice team who are independent from the University and have a full understanding of the university's processes and procedures.
 BU does not normally use legal professionals in the handling of cases and does not expect that students will need to do so either.
-The engagement of legal professionals by students to represent them in the appeals process is normally not permitted. - 4.9 Students can choose to be supported or represented by a third party (but not normally a legal advisor) at each stage.
+The engagement of legal professionals by students to represent them in the appeals process is normally not permitted. - 4.12 Students can choose to be supported or represented by a third party (but not normally a legal advisor) at each stage.
 However, the University will not investigate an Appeal made on the student's behalf by a third party unless they have appointed the third party as their representative to manage the Appeal on their behalf.
-Please refer to 11L Third Party Involvement: Procedure for further details. - 4.11 Evidence in the form of a covert recording will not normally be admissible.
+Please refer to 11L Third Party Involvement: Procedure for further details. - 4.13 Evidence in the form of a covert recording will not normally be admissible.
 Should a student wish to submit any covert recording as evidence at any stage of the procedure, it would be considered on a case by case basis.